eclipse-thingweb/ui-wot/README.md

 </picture>
 </h1>

-> A library, reusable component, and dashboard tool to interact with any WoT-compliant Thing Description (TD).
+> A library, reusable component, and dashboard tool to interact with any IoT device with a WoT Thing Description (TD).

 The Eclipse Thingweb **UI-WoT** is a modular toolkit being designed to serve mutliple use cases.
 It follows the W3C Web of Things standards, ensuring high interoperability.
 With UI-WoT, developers can skip manual UI coding and instead generate dynamic, interactive dashboards using standardized TDs.